kyma-project/test-infra/development/tools/cmd/githubrelease/README.md

 ## Overview

-This command collects artifacts and create github release.
-Application expects artifacts to be stored in Google bucket:
+This command creates Github releases based on artifacts stored in a Google bucket.
+Each release requires the following set of artifacts:
 - `kyma-config-cluster.yaml`
 - `kyma-config-local.yaml`
 - `release-changelog.md`